EsperanzaSwan/BudgetApp/README.md

 Choose a category then deposit, withraw or transfer funds from another category.
 Please click **Confirm** every time after performing an action.

 Once you are done, click **Save Changes** to save the previous actions.
-You can click **Statement** to show the statment for the selected category.
+You can click **Show Statement** to show the statment for the selected category.
 The app saves all the data to a json file `ledger.json`.

 <img src = https://github.com/EsperanzaSwan/BudgetApp/blob/master/Statement.png>